 - Nearly all components can be ordered at "conrad.com", all others at "box73.de".
-Ordering numbers are given in the component list.
+For your convenience ordering numbers are given in the component list.

 - Standard, ready wound coils from Neosid are used.
-Only the antenna coil must be wound and adjusted by you.
+Only the antenna coil must be wound and adjusted by you, and two IF coils modified.
 Simple.

 - A cheap (9 Euro) standard available PLASTIC (ABS) box is used for the housing.

 A drilling drawing for it is downloadable.

 - In its bottom a 125mm x 30mm piece of ALU foil must be glued in contact with the middle supporting screw, as "grounded" screening against hand-effect.

 - The small antenna rod is glued inside

 the plastic housing.
 And the sense antenna can be low profile: a short piece of

 metal tubing, screwed on top of the box, or a 17cm whip antenna.